xpanvictor/xarvis/README.md

 PCM on a shazam implementation I wrote before).
 Anyways, lesson learnt, I'll move on to system internals, domains, tool calls and then audio input.
 God bless.
+[same day 30 mins later] I decided to just switch to pcm and it's fine actually.
+Although did the conversion with AI, it's stuttering a bit but ok.
+I just couldn't sleep with the issue left.